 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Erwin is worth considering.

-The per capita income in Erwin in 2010 was $17,216, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
-This equates to an annual income of $68,864 for a family of four.
+The per capita income in Erwin in 2010 was $19,930, which is lower middle income relative to Tennessee, and low income relative to the rest of the US.
+This equates to an annual income of $79,720 for a family of four.
 Erwin also has one of the higher rates of people living in poverty in the nation, with 34.13% of its population below the federal poverty line.

 The people who call Erwin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Erwin residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Erwin include German, English, Scots-Irish, and Dutch.
+Important ancestries of people in Erwin include English, Irish, German, Scots-Irish, and French.

 The most common language spoken in Erwin is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Polish.